sahana-gj/Tech_Info/README.md

 ---

 Thanks for visiting!
-If this content helps you, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/prabu-ponnan-ab4803b0/) or reach out at **pprabu.in@gmail.com**.
+If this content helps you, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/prabu-ponnan-ab4803b0/)